-While a separate wing of ‘Red Rose’ Lane has been earmarked for End of Life Care, we are yet to decide on the category of care we would offer on the rest of the unit.
-We have allowed for a degree of flexibility of accommodation on this unit to meet the demand from local or neighbouring commissioning groups (CCGs) and local authorities for provision of beds for specific types of care which is not readily available in the prevailing market place.
+While a separate wing of ‘Red Rose’ Lane has been earmarked for End of Life Care, we have allowed for a degree of flexibility of accommodation on this unit to meet the demand from local or neighbouring commissioning groups (CCGs) and local authorities for provision of beds for specific types of care which is not readily available in the prevailing market place.

 Red Rose Lane has a beautiful stretch of communal seating area which will provide an ideal space for Service Users nearing end of life and their families for quiet contemplation and reflection.
 In our future planning we will be building a separate suite to facilitate overnight stay for family members who want to be close to their loved one in their last moments.